Case studies of successful AI startups

 Mapillary didn’t have a super-advanced AI application or a very promising roadmap to making a profit over its data.
 But its data and services could prove to be a great addition to a larger ecosystem of AI software, such as that of Facebook.
 There are many ways Facebook, which is in the business of knowing more and more about its users, can turn a profit from Mapillary’s data.
 For now, we know that it will be integrating Mapillary’s data and applications into Facebook’s augmented reality and Marketplace platforms.
 And there are many other uses Facebook’s AI research unit can have for exclusive access to this large data set of labeled street images.

 Therefore, I don’t quite see Mapillary as an AI success story, but its acquisition highlights the value of data in the AI industry.
 Large tech companies are often in search of ways to obtain exclusive data to hone their AI models and gain an edge over competitors.
-And they’re more than willing to take a shortcut by purchasing another company’s data—and perhaps the whole company with it.
+And they’re more than willing to take a shortcut by purchasing another company’s data — and perhaps the whole company with it.

-The “AI startup” misnomer
+The ‘AI startup’ misnomer

 I think “AI startup” is a misnomer when applied to many of the companies included in the CB Insights list because it puts too much focus on the AI side and too little on the other crucial aspects of the company.